-Due to the nature of the brilliant cut, round diamonds can be more forgiving with clarity grades.
+Due to the nature of the brilliant cut, round diamonds can be more forgiving with lower clarity grades.
 With better optical performance, the fire and scintillation of an ideal cut round diamond can help mask inclusions compared to step cuts like the emerald or asscher.

 Remember, diamonds are not created equal.
 Even if 2 stones look very similar on a piece of paper, they might look very different in real life.
 As you can see above, inspecting a diamond with magnified pictures or videos will reveal a lot of details about the stone.